kevin0932/demon/thesis_scripts/framework/README.md

 The script file "globalSfM_from_DeMoN_complete_pipeline.sh" records all the functional scripts involved in the pipeline.
 Please find a brief introduction of major components below or in the comments of the corresponding .sh files.

 * auto_resize_and_adjust_intrinsics_to_get_input_images.sh
-  - preprocess the input images: #please change the initial intrinsics accordingly# in the file "DeMoN_resize_input_images_intrinsicsAdjusted.py" under the folder "examples" of demon
+  - preprocess the input images
+  - #please change the initial intrinsics accordingly# in the file "DeMoN_resize_input_images_intrinsicsAdjusted.py" under the folder "examples" of demon

 * auto_exhaustivePairs_prediction_to_hdf5.sh
   - DeMoN inference exhaustively on all possible image pairs and save results into .hdf5 file